 Next steps for the I-205 Toll Project environmental review process

-In response to comments from agencies and community members on the 2023 Environmental Assessment, and because of the reduced I-205 Toll Project scope, we're preparing a Supplemental Environmental Assessment for release in 2024.
-The assessment will be based on a revised Project Description and revised Purpose and Need statement.
-The public will have another opportunity to provide input and comment on the Supplemental Environmental Assessment in 2024.
+In response to comments from agencies and community members on the 2023 Environmental Assessment, and because of the reduced I-205 Toll Project scope, we were preparing a Supplemental Environmental Assessment for release in 2024.
+The assessment was based on a revised Project Description and revised Purpose and Need statement.

 This report identified the potential short- and long-term effects of the project on the transportation system, local communities, the economy, and the natural environment, and potential solutions to address negative effects.
 This process is required by the federal government, per the National Environmental Policy Act.